unikraft/packer-plugin-unikraft/README.md

 Components not contained in the implementation:
 - A provisioner ([provisioner/unikraft](provisioner/unikraft))

-## Running Acceptance Tests - TODO
+## Running Acceptance Tests

-Make sure to install the plugin with `go build .` and to have Packer installed locally.
+First install the plugin using `go build .`.
-Then source the built binary to the plugin path with `cp packer-plugin-unikraft ~/.packer.d/plugins/packer-plugin-unikraft` Once everything needed is set up, run:
+Then source the built binary to the plugin path with `cp packer-plugin-unikraft ~/.packer.d/plugins/packer-plugin-unikraft`.
+Once everything needed is set up, run:
 ```
 PACKER_ACC=1 go test -count 1 -v ./... -timeout=120m